worldofmarcus/project-portfolio-4/README.md

 Additional testing of the application was conducted by people outside of the software development field.
 Some smaller spelling and grammar errors were found and corrected.
 No issues connected to design or handling of the site.

 ## Known bugs
-No known bugs besides those in the unfixed bugs section.
+No known bugs besides those in the fixed / unfixed bugs section.

 ### Fixed Bugs
 **2022-10-10**